System Audits, Monitoring and Assessments

 - As a result of each review, unused or invalid access will be removed.

-- LifeOmic uses Prisma Cloud to automatically pull configurations from our cloud based environments, including:
+- LifeOmic uses a Cloud Security Posture Management (CSPM) tool to automatically pull configurations from our cloud based environments, including:

 Compliance and Controls Audit: This refers to the audit performed against the Technical, Administrative, and/or Physical controls as defined in LifeOmic policies and procedures, to measure their adoption and effectiveness.
 This type of auditing is typically performed by either a designated internal audit team or an external audit firm, at defined intervals or prompted by a trigger event.